 An issue is that many students of the PSP have full or part time jobs.
 This plays a significant role in the length of studies and the availability of the students when close interactions between students and faculty members are necessary.
-Although online teaching is more desirable in general by working students, the EEAP considers the need for collaborative work and face-to-face consultation as critical.
+Although online teaching is more desirable in general by working students, the EEAP considers the need for collaborative work and face-to-face consultation.

-This is a well-organized and designed PSP on the fields of Project Management, Transportation and Spatial Planning.
-The laboratory training, as well as the length of the studies for graduation are satisfactory.
-An effort should be made to use Erasmus+ more actively and other existing mobility platforms.
+This is a well-organized and designed PSP in the fields of Urban Regeneration, Urban Development and Real Estate.
+The laboratory training, as well as the length of the studies for graduation, are satisfactory.
+An effort should be made to use Erasmus+ and other existing mobility platforms more actively.